 We retain personal information only for as long as necessary to fulfill the purposes for which it was collected and to comply with our regulatory obligations and obligations under Applicable Law.
 When personal information is no longer necessary, we destroy, erase or anonymize such information.
 In view of the ongoing exposure to potential claims, where necessary, some of the personal information collected for insurance purposes may be kept indefinitely.

 We try to ensure and maintain the accuracy of the personal information we collect and use.
 However, we rely on individuals who provide personal information to us to disclose material information to us and advise us of any changes.
-You may request the rectification of your personal information.
 Where individuals provide evidence that personal information we hold is incorrect, we will correct such information.

 You may request to be informed of the existence, use and disclosure of personal information pertaining to you.
 Subject to satisfactory proof of identity, appropriate access will be provided to such information.